This toolkit is for PFAC members interested in bringing OpenNotes to the patients, families and clinicians in their health system.

 As a patient and family advisor, you clearly know what it means to be activated and engaged.
 Patient and family advisors and activists have always been leaders in speaking up about the need for more transparency in health care and for a partnership with clinicians in managing their care and the care of their loved ones.
 OpenNotes is one important step in making fully transparent care a reality.

 OpenNotes is a national movement encouraging doctors, nurses, therapists, and other health care professionals to share the visit notes they write with the patients they care for.

 The visit notes are more detailed than the after visit summaries patients may already receive and are part of the medical record.
 HIPAA provides patients with the legal right to access notes, but until recently the only option was to go through a sometimes arduous, lengthy, and costly process to obtain records.
 OpenNotes started in response to the desire for patients and family members to be able to easily access their full medical records including visit notes.

 “OpenNotes allows my doctors and me to be on the same page about what we discussed and how we should proceed, as well as to sort out any inconsistencies.
 Our family also found OpenNotes invaluable when a member became incapable of managing her own health care and information needed to be shared among multiple caregivers.
 I can’t imagine going back to “the old days.”— Naomi Price, Patient Advocate and Consumer Representative, Northwest OpenNotes Consortium

-There are now more than 70 health care systems, including the entire Veteran’s Affairs system, that share visit notes, reaching millions of individuals.
+There are now dozens of health care systems, including the entire Veteran’s Affairs system, that share visit notes, reaching millions of individuals.

 Patients Like OpenNotes